 Buckland Low Carbon Network

-The aim of the Buckland Low Carbon Network is provide a forum for to exchange ideas and experience amongst Buckland residents of practical ways of reducing our carbon emissions – hopefully to help inspire us all on practical and affordable steps we may consider to reduce our carbon emissions.
-If you are considering possible next steps, and would like to talk to someone in the community who has done it, we aim to be able to put you in touch.
-And we hope to run occasional events on specific topics to help inspire us all.
+The aim of the Buckland Low Carbon Network is provide a forum for to exchange ideas and experience amongst Buckland residents of practical ways of reducing our carbon emissions – hopefully to help inspire us all on practical and affordable steps we may consider.

 Buckland Resident and Network Convenor